 All models are battery operated with optional mains power.
 There is a battery level indicator to show the state of the batteries, I think this is essential, because it allows you to replace the batteries before they run flat and the unit stops working.
 It’s best not to take any chances!

 They come with a 3-year warranty and have a timer that allows you to open and close the door at preset times.
-The door can also be operated manually using the open/close buttons.
+The door can also operate manually using the open/close buttons.

 The Standard and Premium versions can lift a chicken house door to 1Kg, and the Extreme version can lift a hefty 4Kg.